-Welcome to the sous vide time and temperature calculator.
-To view the time and temperature information for an item just select it from the menu below.
+Welcome to the Amazing Food Made Easy sous vide time and temperature charts.
+To view the recommended cooking suggestions for an item just select it from the menu below.
 You can also view all the sous vide time and temperatures.

 I tend to cook my prime rib as slabs of 1 to 2 bones instead of a single roast which gives me the benefit of a quicker cooking time and makes it easier to cook them to different temperatures as needed.
 Even though prime rib is tender, longer cooking times don't hurt it and I usually go 4 to 8 hours, though you can always cook them by thickness.

 Prime rib is usually bought as large rib roasts and is often ordered from the butcher by the amount of ribs in it.
 A 2 to 3 rib prime rib roast will usually weigh about 2 to 3 pounds and will easily feed 4 people with leftovers.

-I tend to cook my prime rib as slabs of 1 to 2 bones instead of a single roast.
-This gives me the benefit of a quicker cooking time and makes it easier to cook them to different temperatures as needed.
+I usually cut my prime rib into slabs of 1 to 2 bones before sous viding them.
+They then cook more quickly and makes it easier to cook them to a different internal temperature as needed.
 It also maximizes the searing area, which adds even more flavor.